3ZsForInsomnia/vs-code-companion/README.md

 }
 ```

-This enables:
-- `/vs_import` - Import VS Code prompts from within a CodeCompanion buffer
+This enables `/vs_import` to import VS Code prompts from within a CodeCompanion buffer.
-- `/vs_select` - Select and apply prompts from within a CodeCompanion buffer

 ### VS Code Prompt Format